 The purpose of this policy is to ensure school council members are aware of their obligations in relation to their Code of Conduct and conflict of interest and to provide guidance on managing school council conduct and conflict of interest issues.

-- School council members must abide by the (the Code of Conduct) issued by the Victorian Public Sector Commissioner.
+- School council members must abide by the Code of Conduct for Directors of Victorian Public (the Code of Conduct) issued by the Victorian Public Sector Commissioner.
 The Code of Conduct is based on the Victorian public sector values.

 - The school council chairperson (normally the president) is responsible for managing any conflict or conduct issues that arise during the course of a meeting and the Principal is responsible for managing any conflict or conduct issues that extend beyond the meeting.